-Welcome to the community platform for the Ecological Design Collective, a community for radical ecological imagination and collaborative practice.
+Welcome to the platform for the Ecological Design Collective, a community for radical ecological imagination and collaborative practice.
 With roots in Baltimore and relations around the world, we’re building a place for researchers, designers, activists, artists, and others to conceive and develop alternative ecological futures.

 As you likely know, so many of the social spaces and collaborative tools available online are extractive by design, meant to capture and monetize our interests and attention.
 We’re hoping this platform will work as a place to speculate and create together, to hang out with others who share a commitment to ecological transformation, without having to serve a corporate bottom line.